YimikaD/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that counts files in working and subdirectories
+Script that displays 10 newest files in the current directory